-NEXT year presents us nothing memorable: But in the spring of the subse-1608. quent, after a long negotiation, was concluded, by a truce of twelve years, that 1609. war, which, for near half a century, had been carried on with fuch fury, be-Truce betwixt tween Spain and the states of the United Provinces.
-Never contest seemed, at Spain and the first, more unequal: Never contest was finished with more honour to the weaker party.
-On the fide of Spain were numbers, riches, authority, discipline: On the fide of the revolted provinces were found the attachment to liberty and the enthusiasm of religion.
-By her naval enterprizes the republic maintained her armies; and joining peaceful industry to military valour, she was enabled, by her own force, to support herself, and gradually rely less on those neighbouring princes, who, from jealoufy to Spain, were at first prompted to encourage her revolt.
-Long had the pride of that monarchy prevailed over her interest, and prevented her from hearkening to any terms of accommodation with her rebellious subjects.
-But finding all intercourse cut off between her provinces by the maritime force of the states, she at last agreed to treat with them as a free free people, and folemnly to renounce all claim and pretention to their fove- Chap.
-II.
-1609. reignty.
+NEXT year presents us nothing memorable: But in the spring of the subsequent, after a long negotiation, was concluded, by a truce of twelve years, that war, which, for near half a century, had been carried on with fuch fury, betwixt Spain and the states of the united provinces.
+Never contest seemed, at first, Truce betwixt more unequal: Never contest was finished with more honor to the weaker party.
+Spain and the On the fide of Spain were ranged numbers, riches, authority, discipline: On the vinces. fide of the revolted provinces were found the attachment to liberty and the enthufiasm of religion.
+William, Prince of Orange, by his prudence, gave stability to the fury of the people, and taught them, first behind their walls, then in the open field, to oppose the unrelenting tyranny of Spain.
+By firm and redoubled blows, they shook the ill-jointed fabric of that enormous monarchy.
+Thro' the unknown seas of both the Indies, they sought their formidable foe, and returned with riches, as well as honor, to their native country.
+The unhappy East, ignorant of other government but despotism, was astonished to see men obey the silent and invisible authority of laws; and regarded, as an inexplicable prodigy, the noble principle of freedom, by which these strangers were animated.
+Even Europe, which, in Greek and Roman story, had feen the spirit of liberty surmount every human opposition; now, in this fingular country, gained from the ocean, behold with wonder the elements themselves submit to its prevailing power.
+By her naval enterprizes the republic maintained her armies; and joining peaceful industry to military valor, she was enabled, by her own force, to support herself, and gradually rely less on those neighboring princes, who, from jealoufy to Spain, were at first prompted to encourage her revolt.
+Long had the pride of that monarchy prevailed over her interest, and prevented her from hearkening to any terms of accommodation with her rebellious fubjects.
+But finding all intercourfe cut off betwixt her provinces by the maritime force of the ftates, she at last agreed to treat with them as a free people, and folemnly to renounce all claim and pretenfion to their fovereignty.

-THIS chief point being once gained, the treaty was easily brought to a conclusion, March 30. under the joint mediation and guarantee of France and England.
-All exterior appearances of honour and regard were paid equally to both crowns: But very different were the fentiments, which the states, as well as all Europe, entertained of the princes, who wore them.
-Frugality and vigour, the chief circumstances, which procure regard among foreign nations, shone as conspicuously in Henry as they were defective in James.
-To a contempt of the English monarch, Henry feems to have added a confiderable degree of jealoufy and averfion, which were fentiments altogether without foundation.
-James was perfectly just and fair in all transactions with his allies; but it appears from the memoirs of those times, that each fide deemed him partial towards their adversary, and fancied, that he had entered into fecret measures against them.
+THIS chief point being once gained, the treaty was eafily brought to a conclusion, under the joint mediation and guarantee of France and England.
+All exterior appearances of honor and regard were payed equally to both crowns: But very different were the fentiments, which the states, as well as all Europe, entertained of the princes, who wore them.
+Frugality and vigor, the chief circumstances, which procure regard among foreign nations, shone as conspicuously in Henry as they were defective in James.
+To a contempt of the English monarch, the French feems to have added a confiderable degree of jealoufy and aversion, which were fentiments altogether without foundation.
+James was perfectly just and fair in all transactions with his allies; but it appears from the memoirs of those times, that each fide esteemed him partial towards their adversary, and fancied, that he had entered into fecret measures against them.
 So little equity have men in their judgments of their own affairs; and fo dangerous is that entire neutrality affected by the King of England!